13 Different Fuzzy Cactus Types (With Pictures)

 Soil: | Rocky, well-drained, organic |

-The monkey’s tail cactus got its name due to its elongated shape with hairy, white spines.
-This cactus has become quite popular over the last few years because of its interesting appearance and low-maintenance qualities.
 It produces bright, red flowers during spring and summer.
-These cacti grow quite fast, and a single stem can grow over 1 foot every year.
-Like most cactuses, it needs full sun or partial shade to prosper and water only when the soil becomes dry.
+These cacti grow quite fast; a single stem can grow over 1 foot yearly.
+Like most cacti, it needs full sun or partial shade to prosper and water only when the soil becomes dry.

 6. Grizzly Bear Prickly Pear